 The New York Observer is New York’s premier weekly newspaper.
 For the past two decades, the salmon-colored paper has captured a loyal readership through its witty, irreverent and opinionated coverage of New York politics, society, media, publishing, real estate, and arts and culture.
 The newspaper is published every Wednesday by an editorial team led by Ken Kurson.

 The Observer has published many of the nation’s top journalists, critics and essayists over the years, including Joe Conason, John Heilpern, Rex Reed, Andrew Sarris, Robert Gottlieb, Simon Doonan, Ron Rosenbaum, Frank DiGiacomo, Jim Windolf, Michael Lewis, Francine Prose, Philip Weiss, Joe Nocera, Susan Faludi, James Cramer, Peter Bogdanovich, Warren St. John, Jason Gay, Nick Paumgarten, Alex Kuczynski, A.J.
-Jacobs, and David Foster Wallace.
+Jacobs and David Foster Wallace.
 In the mid-1990s, The Observer published “Sex and the City,” Candace Bushnell’s column on Manhattan’s social life, on which the hit television series was based.

-The Observer runs three internship sessions a year: Winter (early January through May), Summer (late May through August), and Fall (early September through December).
+The Observer runs three internship sessions a year: winter (early January through May), summer (late May through August) and fall (early September through December).

-The Observer also hires not infrequently from its pool of interns, present and past.
+The Observer also not infrequently hires from its pool of interns, present and past.

 Because the internship is unpaid, interns must be eligible to receive academic credit for the internship.
 If you are a student, contact your career counselor for more information.
 In some cases, students who have just graduated may participate in a summer internship and still receive credit from their school.
 The internship is open to both undergraduate and graduate students.
-All interns are expected to have at least one previous journalism internship.
+All interns are expected to have had at least one previous journalism internship.